halo/Brick/README.md

 ```

 (Note that you can add multiple rules at the same time with e.g. `-array ssh skype dota`.
-You will need to do this if you have ultiple rules, because this command overwrites the array each time.
+You will need to do this if you have multiple rules, because this command overwrites the array each time.
 Try to avoid spaces in the identifiers.)

 Now Brick knows about the two new rules, but they don't show up in the Menu yet.
 Let's add some information about the rules.